 TABLE 22: Customer Values SERVICE OBJECTIVE: CUSTOMER VALUES CUSTOMER SATISFACTION MEASURE CURRENT FEEDBACK EXPECTED TREND BASED ON PLANNED BUDGET Water is safe to drink Annual Customer Engagement Survey Survey respondents generally feel that the water in Hamilton is somewhat safe to drink or better.
 Expected to Maintain Water looks and tastes good Annual Customer Engagement Survey There have been a significant portion of survey respondents who have experienced drinking water which had an unusual colour and/or odour.
-Expected to Maintain Water is available when I need it Annual Customer Engagement Survey The majority of survey respondents did not have an unplanned service interruption in the last year.
-Expected to Maintain Water coming out of the tap is a good pressure.
+Expected to Maintain Water is available when I need it available when I Annual Customer Expected to Maintain Water coming out of the tap is a good pressure.
 N/A No feedback at this time via the survey, but pressure complaints were received and are documented in the technical levels of service and will be added to future surveys.